MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/system-supplied-usb-drivers.md

 ---
 Description: This topics in this section describe the class drivers, generic client driver, and the parent composite driver that are provided by Microsoft.
-title: Microsoft-provided USB drivers ms.date: 04/20/2017
+title: Overview of Microsoft-provided USB drivers ms.date: 04/20/2017 ms.localizationpriority: medium
-ms.localizationpriority: medium
 ---

-# Microsoft-provided USB drivers
+# Overview of Microsoft-provided USB drivers

 This topics in this section describe the class drivers, generic client driver, and the parent composite driver that are provided by Microsoft.